facebookresearch/voxpopuli/README.md

 python setup.py develop
 ```

-## Labelled data
+## Rebuilding the labelled data with custom parameters

 ### Download the align / wer data

 To segment the labelled data you will need the decoded text corresponding to each audio segment.
-They are available upon request: please contact mriviere@fb.com and post an issue.
+They are available upon request: please contact mriviere@fb.com or post an issue.

+If you want to use the force-aligned text for any purpose (like VAD), you can find it at https://dl.fbaipublicfiles.com/voxpopuli/align_data.tar.gz

 ### Relaunch the segmentation from the decoded data